BobJones13579/fantasy-dashboard/docs/1-Product/prds/trade-tree-value-flow-tracker-prd.md

 # Trade Tree & Value Flow Tracker - Product Requirements Document

+## TLDR

+Comprehensive historical analysis tool that visualizes trade history, player movement, and value tracking with ROI analysis, transforming league history into engaging storytelling and strategic insights.

+## Purpose

+This document defines the requirements and specifications for the Trade Tree & Value Flow Tracker feature in the Fantasy Football Companion App.

-## Overview
+## Context

-The Trade Tree & Value Flow Tracker is a comprehensive historical analysis tool that visualizes how trades, picks, and player movement have evolved over time with value tracking and ROI analysis.
-This feature transforms league history into an engaging storytelling experience while providing valuable insights into trade performance and asset management.
+The Trade Tree & Value Flow Tracker is a strategic intelligence feature that provides historical analysis and storytelling capabilities.
+This feature is part of Phase 3 development and depends on the core infrastructure and data collection from previous phases.

 ## Problem Statement